Is The Google Search Console A Good SEO Tool? Why?

 • Is your site really mobile-friendly?

 As you can see, these are essential questions any owner or marketer will have regarding the performance of a website on the Google search network.
-Because of this information that lies a few clicks away, it’s really fair to argue that any SEO strategy without utilizing Google Search Console to its full potential is a blind effort.
+Because of this information that lies a few clicks away, it’s really fair to argue that any SEO strategy without utilising Google Search Console to its full potential is a blind effort.

 How to Set up the Search Console